NethuDinsara/NethuDinsara/README.md

 - 📝 I regularly write articles on https://medium.com/@neth.hettihewa

-- 📫 You can reach me to neth.hettihewa@gmail.com or through linkedin https://www.linkedin.com/in/nethu-hettihewa-b84897224/
+- 📫 You can reach me to neth.hettihewa@gmail.com or through LinkedIn https://www.linkedin.com/in/nethu-hettihewa-b84897224/

 </td>